 - In a bowl, combine the cherries, pineapple, pecans and 1 cup flour; set aside.
 In a bowl, cream butter and sugar.
 Add eggs, one at a time, beating well after each.
 Beat in vanilla.
 Combine baking powder and remaining flour; gradually add to creamed mixture.
 Fold in fruit mixture.

 - Spoon into a greased and waxed paper-lined 10-in. tube pan.
-Bake at 300° for 1-3/4 to 2 hours or until a toothpick inserted near the center comes out clean.
+Bake at 300° for 1-3/4 to 2 hours or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.
 Remove waxed paper while warm; cool completely before slicing.
 Yield: 12-16 servings.

 Originally published as Cherry Pineapple Fruitcake in Country Woman Christmas Annual 2002, p42